-The societal values and biases of the host nation often do affect the integration of immigrants.
+The societal values and biases of the host nation often do affect the integration of immigrants (Portes and Zhou 1993).
 Most immigrants move into a new environment that has different values to those of their home countries.
-They are seen as 'strangers' facing detachment or even hostility.
+They are seen as "strangers" (Ahmed 2000) facing detachment or even hostility.
 Assimilation into the new environment and segmentation from their home country becomes a Herculean task.
-Political, cultural, and societal climate - as well as the economic situation in host countries - are further aspects affecting especially straight-line or single-path assimilation.
-Such factors as government policies, the host country's societal values and biases, and the availability of ethnic communities already existing in the host community all play a great roll in the overall process of integration.
+Political, cultural, and societal climate-as well as the economic situation in host countries-are further aspects affecting especially straight-line or single-path assimilation.
+Such factors as government policies, the host country's societal values and biases, and the availability of ethnic communities already existing in the host community all play a great role in the overall process of integration.

-The emphasis of the European Council on Refugees and Exiles (ECRE) on the dynamic nature of the integration of refugees, which it terms a 'two way process' (that is, it demands actions on the part of both the host and the immigrant), is valuable and crucial.
-A conducive atmosphere that is perceivable has to be provided by the host country for effective integration to take place, and the refugees' readiness to participate in society must be positive.
+The emphasis of the European Council on Refugees and Exiles (ECRE) on the dynamic nature of the integration of refugees, which it terms a "two-way process" (that is, it demands actions on the part of both the host and the immigrant), is valuable and crucial (ECRE 1999).
+A conducive atmosphere that is perceivable has to be provided by the host country for effective integration to take place, and the refugees' readiness to participate in society must be positive (Castles et al. 2002).

 Studies on the integration of refugees support the assumptions of new integration theories but refer to specific problems.
-A study on the integration of refugees in London and Birmingham suggests that 'bonded social networks' are needed for integration into the new environment .
+A study on the integration of refugees in London and Birmingham suggests that "bonded social networks" are needed for integration into the new environment (Atfield et al. 2007).
 Co-ethnic communities provide access to information and other resources and give new immigrants a sense of belonging.
 The study found some challenges with social bonding based on ethnicity.
-In some cases, new refugees distanced themselves from members of their own ethnic group due to different reasons .
+In some cases, new refugees distanced themselves from members of their own ethnic group due to different reasons (Strang and Ager 2010).

-Morrice and Joyce et al. among others, highlight problems experienced by refugees at universities in particular.
+Morrice (2013) and Joyce et al. (2010), among others, highlight problems experienced by refugees at universities in particular.
 Those have no experiences concerning the educational system of the host country and differences in teaching styles, administrational structure, as well as assessment are not recognized by the universities and the heterogeneity within refugee groups is often ignored.
-Naidoo et al. argue for conceptualizing the process of integrating refugee students in new educational contexts must be seen as a holistic process resulting in an enabling culture building on assets of its addressees.
-When reviewing recent studies on the situation in Austria, Verwiebe et al. conclude that ties to locals - volunteers and others willing to seek exchanges with refugees - may open doors for refugees, as these ties open venues so that social capital can be generated in a Bourdieu-inspired sense.
+Naidoo et al. (2018) argue for conceptualizing the process of integrating refugee students in new educational contexts must be seen as a holistic process resulting in an enabling culture building on assets of its addressees.
+When reviewing recent studies on the situation in Austria, Verwiebe et al. (2018) conclude that ties to locals-volunteers and others willing to seek exchanges with refugees-may open doors for refugees, as these ties open venues so that social capital can be generated in a Bourdieu-inspired sense.
 A key strategy for refugees to succeed in Austria therefore is tied to participation in activities that foster exchanges with the local population.